thingsdb/ThingsDocs/v1/content/node-api/node_info.md

 Value | Description
 ------- | -----------
-archive_files | Number of archive files.
+architecture | Machine architecture of this node, for example `amd64`. archive_files | Number of archive files.
 May decrease after a full store during *away* mode. archived_in_memory | Number of changes which are archived in memory. cache_expiration_time | Time in seconds when a query expires in cache.
 Cleanup takes place when in *away* mode.